aazaff/quantitativeFossils.R/README.md

 ##### subsampleIndividuals( )
 ````
 # A function that subsamples richness based on a fixed number of individuals.
+Often referred to as "rarefaction".

 # Parameter Abundance is a vector of abundances.
 # Parameter Quota is the number of individuals to be subsampled.
 If the Quota is greater than